pinecoding/scrappydox/README.txt

                         independent of the path hierarchy, as the path hierarchy does not contain plus signs.

+    <'anchor'>          Same as the double-quote HTML anchor notations
+                        above, except that no title is displayed.

     <#link#>            Defines a link to any of the anchor-types defined
                         above.
 The link will be the same as the anchor it links to, and follows the same rules for what will